-Transcutaneous electrical nerve stimulation (TENS) has been used to treat chronic intractable pain, migraine headache pain, postsurgical pain, and pain associated with active or post trauma injury unresponsive to other standard pain therapies.
+Transcutaneous electrical nerve stimulation (TENS) has been used to treat chronic intractable pain, migraine headache pain, postsurgical pain, and pain associated with active or posttrauma injury unresponsive to other standard pain therapies.
 It has been proposed that TENS may provide pain relief through the release of endorphins in addition to potential blockade of local pain pathways.
 TENS has also been used to treat dementia by altering neurotransmitter activity and increasing brain activity that is thought to reduce neural degeneration and stimulate regenerative processes.
+Transcutaneous afferent pattern stimulation (TAPS) is a similar treatment used for essential tremor and action tremor due to Parkinson disease.

-Percutaneous electrical nerve stimulation is similar to TENS but uses microneedles that penetrate the skin instead of surface electrodes.
-Interferential stimulation uses a modulated waveform for deeper tissue stimulation, and the stimulation is believed to improve blood flow to the affected area.
+Percutaneous electrical nerve stimulation (see evidence review 7.01.29) is similar to TENS but uses microneedles that penetrate the skin instead of surface electrodes.
+Interferential stimulation (see evidence review 1.01.24) uses a modulated waveform for deeper tissue stimulation, and the stimulation is believed to improve blood flow to the affected area.